 This set of elements is described as the 'object-level' (enabling exploratory search).
-The 'meta-level' (enabling transformational search) has the same seven elements with one exception; the universal set of concepts U is described at the object-level.
-This allows transformations to happen; concepts are searched using criteria and mechanisms (elements 2 to 5) from the meta-level, giving rise to a new and different subset of concepts to those which an object-level search would have produced.
+The 'meta-level' (enabling transformational search) has the same seven elements with one exception; the universal set of concepts U contains concepts described at the object-level.
+This allows transformations to happen; concepts from the object-level are searched using criteria and mechanisms (elements 2 to 5) from the meta-level, giving rise to a new and different subset of concepts to those which an object-level search would have produced.

-A typical search process starts with an initial set of concepts C that represents our conceptual space and a query.
+A typical search process would go as follows.
+We start with an initial set of concepts C that represent our conceptual space and a query.
 We then explore C and find any elements that match the query with a certain quality (norm and value criteria) in a given amount of iterations.
 This produces the object-level set of exploratory concepts (in Boden's sense) which we would call the traditional search results.
 To get creative results we would need to apply the meta-level search (Boden's transformational search) with slightly different quality criteria.

-Wiggins explained various situations of creativity not taking place (uninspiration and aberration).
+Wiggins explained various situations of creativity not taking place (uninspiration and aberration) in terms of his framework as shown below.
 For example, a system not finding any valuable concepts would be expressed as [E](U) = 0 (in Wiggins' original notation).
 While this approach seems counter-intuitive and impractical, it actually provides an interesting inspiration on how to formulate some of our pataphysical concepts in terms of the CSF (see chapter 13.4).